apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 Python is a dynamically-typed language with no static type checking.
 Because of the way Python's type checking works, as well as the deferred nature of runner execution, developer productivity can easily become bottle-necked by time spent investigating type-related errors.

-The Apache Beam SDK for Python uses **type hints** during pipeline construction and runtime to try to emulate the correctness guarantees achieved by true static typing.
-Additionally, using type hints lays some groundwork that allows the backend service to perform efficient type deduction and registration of `Coder` objects.
+The Apache Beam SDK for Python uses **typehints** during pipeline construction and runtime to try to emulate the correctness guarantees achieved by true static typing.
+Additionally, using typehints lays some groundwork that allows the backend service to perform efficient type deduction and registration of `Coder` objects.

 Python version 3.5 introduces a module called **typing** to provide hints for type validators in the language.
 The Beam SDK for Python implements a subset of [PEP 484](https://www.python.org/dev/peps/pep-0484/) and aims to follow it as closely as possible in its own typehints module.